 What hasn't changed is the fact that Sonar offers an astonishing amount of power for the money, however you slice it up.
-As promised, Cakewalk has kept the regular updates coming - it's announced the focus will be on performance and stability for the time being, which should please existing users - and it remains one of the finest Windows DAWs.
+As promised, Cakewalk has kept the regular updates coming and it remains one of the finest Windows DAWs.
 It's been confirmed that a Mac version is in the early stages of development, too.

 FULL REVIEW: Cakewalk Sonar

 For the benefit of those not in the know, Reaper is a remarkably affordable cross-platform DAW that has a tiny footprint and sophisticated MIDI/audio routing capabilities.
 What’s more, the demo is fully-functional, though if you want to keep using it after 30 days, you’re required to pay the license fee.